"Science and Everyday life cannot and should not be separated" (Rosalind Franklin)

 Science in Early Years

 The children in Nursery and Reception begin to develop their love of science early on.
 Science activities are built into continuous provision learning opportunities and focused activities.
 Children are encouraged to be curious, ask questions and be careful observers.
 Children regularly investigate the properties of a wide range of materials, make observations of physical processes going on around them, begin to think about animals by hatching eggs and looking at other living things.
-The children also have the opportunity to work with Steven Lewis-Neill from the wild workshops to handle and name animals.

 Science in Key Stage One